ropensci-archive/ropenaq/cran-comments.md

 ## Release summary

-* This is a bug fix in a vignette.
+* This is a bug fix in aq_measurements() when returning the attribution column.

+* Removes unneeded ggmap dependency.

 ## Reverse dependencies